HOW I LOST 42 POUNDS

 SPLURGE ONCE IN AWHILE: Dairy-free Ben & Jerry’s - tastes good and has low sugar

 Keep in mind, I love salads.
-I mix up my salads and change the ingredients and never get bored because I’m always changing them.
+I mix up the “types” of salads I eat and change the ingredients frequently so that I never get bored.

-I add lentils or hard-boiled egg or left-over veggies or whatever I see that sounds good to make a large salad with dressing I love.
+I add lentils or hard-boiled egg or left-over veggies or whatever I see that sounds good to make a large salad with, plus a dressing that I love.

 Now, having said all of that, I did try KETO last summer because my husband Don has an autoimmune disease that points to Keto being a potential help for that.